Recruiting Resources

 - Look through the presentation.
 There are notes under each slide with explanations and suggestions.

-- Log your activities if you have not already done so
+- Register your activities if you have not already done so.

 - Go Get the Facts Out!